Tips to make and edit markups in Bluebeam Cloud

 Text

-The Text tool places text directly on your document.
+The Text tool places text directly in your document.
 To change your text’s font, color, size, opacity, etc., select your markup with the Select tool and use the options in the Markup Editor.

 Arrow and Callout

-To place these tools, click on your PDF once where you’d like your arrow tip to appear, and again where you want to place the line’s other endpoint.
+To place these tools, click your PDF once where you want like your arrow tip to appear, and again where you want to place the line’s other endpoint.
 You can change both tips’ ends in the Markup Editor.

 Highlighter